MEET THE TEAM

 University of Illinois

-Dr. Emily Heaton joined the Crop Sciences department at the University of Illinois as Professor of Regenerative Agriculture in 2021 after twelve years at Iowa State University, where she remains an Affiliate Professor in the Dept. of Agronomy.
+Dr. Emily Heaton joined the Crop Sciences department at the University of Illinois as Professor of Regenerative Agriculture in 2021 after twelve years at Iowa State University, where she remains an Affiliate Professor in the Department of Agronomy.
 Her research investigates the growth and productivity of perennial C4 grasses so we can manage them for multiple ecosystem services, especially biomass provision.
-As Feedstock Production Theme Leader for the Center of Advanced Bioenergy and Bioproducts Innovation (CABBI) she advances CABBI’s generation of fundamental plant science for production of high-yielding, resilient grass crops that produces oils in their stems.
+As Feedstock Production Theme Leader for the Center of Advanced Bioenergy and Bioproducts Innovation (CABBI), Dr. Heaton advances CABBI’s generation of fundamental plant science for production of high-yielding, resilient grass crops that produces oils in their stems.
 As director of the Illinois Regenerative Agriculture Initiative, Dr. Heaton connects researchers and stakeholders to advance knowledge and practices that return value to people and the land.
-Her family owns and operates Caveny Farm near Monticello, IL where they graze cattle, sheep, and heritage poultry for local sale; the farm serves as inspiration and proving ground for their ideas and collaborations.
+Her family owns and operates Caveny Farm near Monticello, IL, where they graze cattle, sheep, and heritage poultry for local sale; the farm serves as inspiration and proving ground for their ideas and collaborations.

 Ryan Heiniger